bgullason/Free_Simple_PDF_Combiner/README.md

 # Free Simple PDF Combiner
-Combine and split PDF files completely free with this simple application
+Combine and split PDF files for free with this simple application